Friday, February 4, 2011

 There are few experiences in life so fulfilling, so all encompassing, as eating a burrito.
 From that very first moment when you need to consider the very construction and essence of your personal burrito to the very messy end it provides an experience that is existential and yet so very material.

-With a burritos construction you enter a funny world where suddenly "healthier" becomes "healthy", the differences between stake and beef are simultaneously expanded and contracted.
-In the real world Stake is the superior of ground beef, in the world of burritos they are equals.
+With a burritos construction you enter a funny world where suddenly "healthier" becomes "healthy", the differences between steak and beef are simultaneously expanded and contracted.
+In the real world steak is the superior of ground beef, in the world of burritos they are equals.
 Both distinguished yet different "meats", neither to be cast off without due consideration.
 And chicken, in the context of the burrito, becomes the "healthy choice", so long as you add the guac and sour cream in prodigious amounts.

 Once constructed the sheer size and girth cant help but bring a smile to your face.